graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Let {trackedArguments} be {TrackedArguments(aether, objectType, field)}.
     - Let {plan} be {ExecutePlanResolver(aether, planResolver, parentPlan, trackedArguments)}.
     - Set {plan} as the value for {pathIdentity} in {aether.planByPathIdentity}.
-    - TODO: plan arguments here.
+    - Call {PlanFieldArguments(aether, field, trackedArguments, plan)}.
   - Otherwise:
     - Let {plan} be {ValuePlan(aether)}.
   - Let {unwrappedFieldType} be the named type of {fieldType}.